ZacharyWesterman/paisley/README.md

 ## Installing Paisley

-Dependencies:
+Required Dependencies to run:
+- `lua5.1` or greater

+Required dependencies to build standalone applications:
+- `lua5.1` exactly
-- Lua
+- `liblua5.1-dev` or equivalent Lua libraries for your OS.
+- `python3`
+- `luac`

+Optional dependency to enable extra features:
-- Python (for installing)
+- `luarocks`

-If you don't want to install any lua dependencies, you can just run `./paisley` and it should work fine.
-No Python needed in this case.
+**If you want to keep dependencies to a minimum**, you can just install `lua` and then run `./paisley` and it should work fine.
+Nothing else is needed, but extra features are disabled in this case.

+Optional extra features include:
+- Building the Paisley compiler into a standalone application and installing it on your system.
+- Compiling Paisley scripts into standalone applications.
+- Compressing Paisley bytecode with zlib compression.
+- Advanced controls in REPL mode, along with syntax highlighting.

+#### If you have all the requirements to build standalone applications
 On Linux systems, just run `./install.sh` and it will install Lua rocks for all extra features, then compile Paisley into a single file and install on your system.
 On Windows, there is no build, just run Paisley locally.
 To uninstall, just run `./uninstall.sh`.

-Once installed, you can check out the examples, or run `paisley --help` for usage info.

-**NOTE:** If you for whatever reason *can't* install Lua or Python on your system, there is also a standalone build available in the latest tag.
+**NOTE:** If you for whatever reason *can't* install **ANY** dependencies on your system, there is also a standalone build available in the latest tag.
+Currently only a Linux build is available.

+---

+When you're ready to explore the language, be sure to check out the examples, or run `paisley --help` for usage info.

 ---
 ---